Cybersecurity & IT Support for Businesses Across NY & PA

 What causes IT tool sprawl?

 Teams add tools to solve specific problems, but old ones rarely get retired.
 Over time, overlap grows and ownership becomes unclear.
+Vendor upsells, unplanned growth, staff turnover, and a reactive break-fix mindset all accelerate the problem.
+An IT risk assessment is the fastest way to see how deep the sprawl runs.

 How does tool sprawl impact cybersecurity?